MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql-set-options.md

 The database remains in SINGLE_USER mode even if the user that set the option signs out.
 At that point, a different user, but only one, can connect to the database.

 Before you set the database to SINGLE_USER, verify the AUTO_UPDATE_STATISTICS_ASYNC option is set to OFF.
-When set to ON, the background thread used to update statistics takes a connection against the database, and you will be unable to access the database in single-user mode.
+When set to ON, the background thread used to update statistics takes a connection against the database, and you'll be unable to access the database in single-user mode.
 To view the status of this option, query the `is_auto_update_stats_async_on` column in the [sys.databases](../../relational-databases/system-catalog-views/sys-databases-transact-sql.md) catalog view.
 If the option is set to ON, perform the following tasks:

 1. Set AUTO_UPDATE_STATISTICS_ASYNC to OFF.